 Uncover the private key and import it into a digital wallet to access your Bitcoin.
 Once you have imported the private key, you can transfer your Bitcoin to other addresses or an exchange account.
 Always make sure to secure your private key from others’ views.
 If you need assistance, you can personally come to our office in Graz with your Card Wallet at any time, so that we can guide you through this process.
 For an appointment, please contact us first.

 Is the Card Wallet also available for other cryptocurrencies?

-The Card Wallet currently is available for Bitcoin only.
-A version for Ethereum is planned for the future, more crypto currencies will follow.
+The Card Wallet currently is available for Bitcoin and Ethereum, as well as for all tokens on the Ethereum blockchain.
 If you are interested in Card Wallets for a specific blockchain project, please contact us via [email protected].

 In what way does the Card Wallet differ from Hardware Wallets?

 Hardware Wallets are certainly a good alternative and preferred in terms of security compared to online wallets or smartphone wallets.
 Long-term safekeeping of Bitcoin with hardware wallets is possible, but these points should be considered:

 - The secure installation of a hardware wallet requires a certain technical knowledge.

 - Hardware Wallets need to be updated regularly.

 - The necessary interfaces (for example USB) may no longer be available in the future.

 - Hardware wallets are not immune to attacks; see https://wallet.fail/ for further information.